 Contact a New York Workers’ Compensation Lawyer Now

 Are you ready to get help with your New York workers’ comp claim?
-Contact Fusco, Brandenstein & Rada, P.C. today at 516-496-0400 to arrange your free consultation.
+Contact Fusco, Brandenstein & Rada, P.C. today at 516-496-0400 for your free consultation.
+Our team is here to help you understand your rights and take the first step toward securing the necessary benefits.
 We’ll listen to your story, explain your rights, and answer your questions, all at no cost to you.